 There will be critique sessions throughout the quarter.
+Editors have a big role in critique sessions.
 Your presence and participation on critique sessions are very important.
-You are expected to read La Voz and be familiar with content.
-Listen as others' assignments are critiqued, so you can learn from their successes and mistakes, as well as your own.
+You are expected to read La Voz, be familiar with content and lead your team by helping them learn from their successes and mistakes.
 Plan to be on time and prepared to participate.